Hedge fund economist to join Bank of England's MPC

 LONDON An economist from one of the world's biggest hedge funds has been appointed to help set Bank of England interest rates, Britain's finance ministry said on Tuesday.

-Gertjan Vlieghe will step down from his role as a partner at Brevan Howard, which runs a $24 billion (15.41 billion pounds) macro hedge fund that bets on interest rate moves, to return to the BoE where he previously worked as an advisor to former governor Mervyn King.
+Gertjan Vlieghe will step down from his role as a partner at Brevan Howard, which runs a $24 billion macro hedge fund that bets on interest rate moves, to return to the BoE where he previously worked as an advisor to former governor Mervyn King.

 Vlieghe, a 44-year-old dual British-Belgian national, was also a European interest rate strategist at Deutsche Bank.